.@ZakMoyer We love you too.

 The mathematics major (B.S. or B.A.) consists of 35 credit hours in mathematics, and the mathematics major for elementary teaching consists of 31 credit hours in mathematics.

 The minor in mathematics will complement any major area of study.
 A total of 21 credit hours in mathematics is required for a minor.
 A minor in mathematics will provide you with the knowledge required for advanced study in computer science, economics or any of the natural or physical sciences.
 The minor is particularly useful as a secondary teaching minor and as an effective complement to a major in computer information systems.

-Academic performance is important and therefore only required courses completed with a grade of C minus or better can be applied toward the fulfillment of the mathematics major or minor.
+Only required courses with a grade of C or better can be applied to fulfill the Mathematics major or minor.

 Computer Literacy Requirement

 Proficiency in Microsoft Office (Word, Excel, PowerPoint) must be achieved prior to graduation.
 Students’ computer literacy will be evaluated and assessed through the MTH 325, and Senior seminar course sequence.Writing Intensive Requirement

 All mathematics majors must take MTH 265 as their writing intensive course.